Got brown bananas? Let ’em go totally black, just a few more days, for them to be perfect for baking: natural sugars bursting out.

 - Mix the flour, baking powder, spices, lemon zest, and chopped nuts (if using) with a fork in another medium bowl.
 Add a third or so at a time to the butter/sugar mixture, alternating with the banana mixture, and beat well manually after each addition.

-Remember, this is gluten-free, so you don’t have to worry about over-mixing the dry with the wet – in fact, incorporate as much air as you can.
-(You’ll see holes open up as the lemon reacts with the baking powder.)
+Remember, for gluten-free, you don’t have to worry about over-mixing the dry with the wet – in fact, incorporate as much air as you can.
+If using regular flour, fold carefully JUST until moistened.

 - Spoon into muffin cases, filling no more than 3/4 full to allow for a good rise.
 The mixture should ‘dollop’ – i.e., not be runny, but hold its shape as it’s dropped.
 Place a pecan chunk in the centre of each (optional).